abinashsilwal/pythonappforraster/README.md

 # Python Application for Raster Clipping and Stacking
+Download pythonAppForRaster.py to your computer and Run. <br/>
 Module needed to Run this code are as follows:
 i. numpy
 ii. shapefile